Michael A. Taylor Player Props: Twins vs. Astros

-The Minnesota Twins, including Michael A. Taylor (.139 on-base percentage in past 10 games, 113 points below season-long percentage), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+Michael A. Taylor -- .118 average over his past 10 games -- will be in action for the Minnesota Twins versus the Houston Astros, with Hunter Brown on the hill, on May 31 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Astros.
+In his most recent game he had a hitless showing (0-for-2) against the Astros.

 Michael A. Taylor Game Info & Props vs. the Astros